greguly/cielo-woocommerce/readme.txt

 * Removida a opção de captura (não tinha utilidade e a melhor forma de trabalhar é capturar automaticamente sempre).
 * Adicionado suporte para os cartões JBC e Aura.
 * Adicionado a opção de pagamento por débito para o MasterCard.

+== License ==

+Cielo WooCommerce is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Cielo WooCommerce is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Cielo WooCommerce.
+If not, see <http://www.gnu.org/licenses/>.